 4. Store like items together.
 As you go through your home, organize and store like items together.
 Store candlesticks, napkin rings, and fancy cloth napkins together to make nice Sunday dinners and holidays a breeze.
 Or store all your jewelry, hats, scarves, and other accessories together so you can easily grab one on your way out without searching through all your belongings to find what you want.
 Not only will you know exactly where the item you’re looking for is the next time you need it, but you’ll also reduce some of those little frustrations in life.

 There you have it, our ultimate spring cleaning guide.
 Tackle it over the next few weeks or roll up those sleeves, dive in, and knock it all out in a weekend.
 Your home and sanity will thank you for it.
-Where will you be starting your cleaning this year?

 Comments will be approved before showing up.